French, Dutch, or English? What Language is Spoken in Belgium? This guide will teach you the do’s and don’ts so you won’t get caught out.

-Want to learn Flemish or Dutch?
+Want to learn Dutch?
 Visit my handy language resource guide.

 Plus, if you want to know how the experts learn languages, I asked 11 top polyglots to share their language learning secrets.
 Find out how they start learning a new language, overcome plateaus, and maintain multiple languages.